Advertiser Disclosure

 • Variable fee: $6.95 + $0.75/contract

-There is also an $89.95 monthly fee for advanced live-streaming market data that is rebated partially or fully depending on how much you pay in commissions each month.
+There is also a $89.95 monthly fee for advanced live-streaming market data, which is rebated partially or fully depending on the commissions you pay each month.

 Note that U.S. and Canadian data packages are offered separately ($89.95 USD or CAD).